 Ok, so it is a slightly smaller collection than Netflix but still stuff that is funny/enjoyable/interesting.
 Big shout out to the brilliant Nina Paley for all her great work.

-Building on the NTSC/PAL software video output created for ESP_8_BIT, ESPFLIX adds video and audio codecs and a AWS streaming service to deliver a open source pastiche of Netflix.
+Building on the NTSC/PAL software video output created for [Login to see the link], ESPFLIX adds video and audio codecs and a AWS streaming service to deliver a open source pastiche of Netflix.

-In 1993, Compact Disc Digital Video was introduced.
+In 1993, [Login to see the link] was introduced.
 Using the MPEG1 video codec, it squeezed 74 minutes onto a CD.
-Earlier that year the Voyager Company had used Quicktime and the Cinepak software codec to produce the first movie ever to be released on CD-ROM: The Beatle’s Hard Days Night.
+Earlier that year the Voyager Company had used Quicktime and the [Login to see the link] software codec to produce the first movie ever to be released on CD-ROM: [Login to see the link]

 While codecs have improved in the intervening decades the MPEG1 codec uses many of the same techniques as modern codecs: transform coding, motion estimation and variable length coding of prediction residuals are still the foundations of modern codecs like H264.